 10. Hotel Eilean Iarmain, Isle of Skye

 Stay: The Sleat area is one of Skye’s most breathtaking spots, overlooking sparkling seas and distant mountains.
-This enchanting hotel, with its 19th century charm, promises an unforgettable stay.
+This enchanting 19th century hotel promises an unforgettable stay.

-Dine: Cosy up by the roaring fire, sample a whisky in the Am Praban bar, or enjoy a more formal dining experience in the candlelit restaurant, Birlinn.
+Dine: Cosy up by the roaring fire, or enjoy a more formal dining experience in the candlelit restaurant, Birlinn.
 Taste the delectable Eilean Iarmain venison served with Skye-grown salads, or hand-dived scallops and other seafood treats, and finish it off with cranachan with fresh raspberries.
 Delicious!

 11. Kimpton Charlotte Square, Edinburgh